 Regional clusters: Countries with high livestock density such as the Netherlands and Belgium can make the most out of methane capture technologies.
+Projects that inspired this analysis:

 - Stanford University research published in Nature. - Similar technologies have been developed for CO2 direct capture (e.g. Climeworks startup (CH) producing modular and scalable carbon capture units) allowing significant emission reductions at the source.